retronouns/cas-codes/README.md

 It's built in a monorepo containing both the frontend and backend code.
 CI/CD uses Github Actions, and can independently identify if frontend or backend code was modified, only deploying what is necessary.

-The frontend is using Deno 2, React, and TailwindCSS. (`./apps/cas-codes` directory)
+The frontend uses Deno 2, React, and TailwindCSS. (`./apps/cas-codes` directory)

 [Frontend README](/apps/cas-codes/README.md)

-The backend is using Deno 2, Fastify, and Postgres. (`./services/api` directory)
+The backend uses Deno 2, Fastify, and Postgres. (`./services/api` directory)

 [Backend README](/services/api/README.md)